Grilled Flaxseed Flatbread

 - Place a pizza stone or unglazed pottery tiles on the grill rack.
 If it is a gas grill, heat it to the highest heat setting.
 If it is a charcoal grill, build an intensely hot fire and allow the charcoal to turn ash-white and red-hot.
 The temperature should hover between 600° and 700˚F.

-- Tear off a large piece of aluminium foil, fold it in half lengthwise, and set it aside.
+- Tear off a large piece of aluminum foil, fold it in half lengthwise, and set it aside.

 - Lightly flour a small work area near the grill, and place a dough round on it.
 Press it down to form a patty.
 Roll the patty out to form a round roughly 3 to 5 inches in diameter, dusting it with flour as needed.
 Make sure the round is evenly thin, with no tears on the surface.
 Sprinkle a little rock salt over the top, and gently press it into the dough.
 Lift the round and flip it, salt side down, onto the hot pizza stone.
 Within seconds, the dough will start to bubble in spots.
 Cover the grill and cook until the dough turns crispy brown on the underside and the top acquires light brown patches, 2 to 3 minutes.
 Remove it from the stone, liberally brush the top with ghee, and slide it between the layers of foil to keep it warm.
 Repeat with the remaining dough rounds, stacking them on top of the previously grilled naans.
 Cut each naan into four pieces, and savor them warm.